garogers01/picoc/README.md

 * define the native C implementation of the function

 ## The prototype list
-Each of the library_XXX.c files defines a list of picoc prototypes for each of the functions it defines.
+Each of the XXX/library.c files defines a list of picoc prototypes for each of the functions it defines.
 For example:

 ```C